Sainaimesha-alanka/PRODIGY_ML_03/README.md

 2) Used Jupiter Notebook for Python Coding.

 ## Techniques:
-The following techniques are implemented in this project:
-- support vector machine (SVM)
+ support vector machine (SVM) technique is implemented in this project.